 Could it be that smart budgeting optimizes for lower targets, so they will be easier to hit?
 However, hitting them will no longer provide the same value. –> We need to measure the retention rate of users who hit their savings goals to see whether the correlation weakens.

-As you can see, these four types of hypotheses help you uncover extra considerations in your planning, so you can get the most out of the experiment.
+As you can see, these four types of hypothesis help you uncover extra considerations in your planning, so you can get the most out of the experiment.

-It takes some practice to get a hang of thinking “against” your brilliant ideas, but once it becomes second nature, every experiment you run will return 2-3X the value.
+It will take some practice to get a hang of thinking “against” your brilliant ideas, but once it becomes second nature, every experiment you run will return 2-3X the value.

 Next time you plan to test a new idea, give this framework a try.